z4kn4fein/stashbox/docs/docs/guides/basics.md

 You can register a service to itself without specifying a [service type](/docs/getting-started/glossary#service-type--implementation-type), only the implementation ([self registration](/docs/getting-started/glossary#self-registration)).

-In this case, the given implementation is considered as the [service type](/docs/getting-started/glossary#service-type--implementation-type) and must be used for requesting the service (`DbBackup` in the example).
+In this case, the given implementation is considered the [service type](/docs/getting-started/glossary#service-type--implementation-type) and must be used to request the service (`DbBackup` in the example).

 </div>
 <div>